 I. To estimate the progression free survival (PFS) in this patient population.
 II.
 To estimate the response rate (confirmed and unconfirmed complete response [CR] and partial response [PR] by Response Evaluation Criteria In Solid Tumors [RECIST] 1.1) in this patient population.

 III.
 To assess the frequency and severity of toxicity associated with this regimen.

-Patients receive Akt inhibitor MK2206 orally (PO) once daily (QD), every other day, for 28 days.
+Patients receive Akt inhibitor MK2206 orally (PO) every other day on days 1-28.
 Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study therapy, patients are followed up every 3 months for 2 years.

 |Actual Enrollment :||75 participants|

 |Official Title:||A Phase II Study of MK-2206 (NSC-749607) as Second Line Therapy for Advanced Gastric and Gastroesophageal Junction Cancer|